 - Carbon monoxide compensation FAQs

 If you or somebody close to you has suffered from carbon monoxide poisoning, then you may wish to seek compensation in order to claim damages for the pain and suffering experienced and for any additional costs that have been incurred as a result of the poisoning.
 Following a carbon monoxide poisoning, you are likely to be experiencing trauma.
-You might have been left suffering from a long-term illness or may have experienced the passing away of a relative or friend and wish to claim on their behalf.
+You might have been left suffering from a long-term illness or may have experienced the passing away of a relative or friend and wish to claim on their behalf for a wrongful death.
 You may have a lot of questions about how and why a carbon monoxide poisoning occurred such as ‘do you have to have a carbon monoxide detector?’ and may wish to hold somebody accountable for the psychological and physical injury that it has caused by making carbon monoxide claims.

 In our guide we will talk about the responsibility of landlords, employers and holiday tour companies to keep people safe from carbon monoxide poisoning.
 For example, in 2019, 53 people died as a result of carbon monoxide exposure in their own home.
 In some of these cases, the fault lay with either a landlord, a boiler manufacturer or a heating engineer who failed to service the boiler properly.
 We will explain how individuals or companies may be held responsible if they have not fulfilled their legal obligations, such as carbon monoxide detector building regulations.
 We will help you to understand how to recognise the signs and symptoms of carbon monoxide poisoning and what the long-term impact can be.